Barry Sadler: Death

 Sadler moved to Guatemala City in 1984.
 He continued to write and publish his Casca books and produced a never-released self-defense video.
 On September 7, 1988, he was shot in the head while sitting in a cab in Guatemala City.
-His manager believed it to be a robbery.
+His manager, family, and friends believed it to be a robbery.
 Sadler was flown to the United States by friends in a private jet.

-He underwent surgery at the Nashville Veterans Administration (VA) Hospital, and remained in a coma for about six weeks.
+He underwent surgery at the Nashville Veterans Administration Hospital, and remained in a coma for about six weeks.
 After emerging from the coma, Sadler was a quadriplegic and had suffered significant brain damage.
-He was finally released in January 1989, but his family reported him missing.
+He was released in January 1989, but his family reported him missing.
 A dispute over who would be his legal guardian erupted between his wife and mother and resulted in a judge mandating a psychiatric evaluation.
-A few days later, he was found, in time to be present at a competency hearing.
+A few days later, he was found in time to be present at a competency hearing.

-After being moved to the Cleveland VA Hospital for specialized treatment, he was removed from the hospital by two former Green Berets and his mother, Blanche Sadler.
+After being moved to the Cleveland VA Hospital for specialized treatment, he was removed from the hospital by two former Green Berets and his mother, Blanche (Bebe) Sadler.
 After a contentious court battle waged by his wife and children, a court in Tennessee ruled that Sadler be put under the care of an independent guardian.
 He was moved to the VA Hospital in Murfreesboro, Tennessee, in February 1989, but he never recovered from his injury.
 He died there of cardiac arrest on November 5, 1989, four days after his 49th birthday.
-Barry Sadler was survived by his wife, Lavona, a daughter, Brooke, and two sons, Thor and Baron.
-His son, Thor, served in the United States Army as a Military Intelligence Officer.
+Sadler was survived by his wife, Lavona, a daughter, Brooke, and two sons, Thor and Baron.